Luehang/react-native-easy-view-transformer/README.md

 <br/>
 <br/>

-> An easy and simple to use React Native component to transform and translate a view.
+> An easy and simple to use React Native component to transform and translate a view with gestures like pan, pinch and double tap.
+Supporting both iOS and Android.
+Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).